Leading Partners

 Principaux dossiers

-• Advising Air Products, in relation to all aspects of the development and financing of the USD 8.4 billion NEOM Green Hydrogen Project in Saudi Arabia.
+• Advised Air Products, in relation to all aspects of the development and financing of the USD 8.4 billion NEOM Green Hydrogen Project in Saudi Arabia.

-• Advising Tanzania Petroleum Development Corporation, Tanzania’s state oil company, in relation to the development of a new USD 42 billion LNG facility.
+• Advised Tanzania Petroleum Development Corporation, Tanzania’s state oil company, in relation to the development of a new USD 42 billion LNG facility.

 Bracewell (UK) LLP